 1. Funding for course and examination fees as well as for a Meister examination project

-Irrespective of their income and assets, participants receive a sum equivalent to the level of actual fees up to a maximum of 15,000 euros (10,226 up to 31 July 2016) in order to cover course and examination fees.
+Irrespective of their income and assets, participants receive a sum equivalent to the level of actual fees up to a maximum of 15,000 euros in order to cover course and examination fees.

-Participants receive 40 percent of the funding (30.5 percent up to 31 July 2016) in the form of a non-repayable grant.
-Participants receive an offer from the KfW Development Bank for a low-interest bank loan for the remaining share of 60 percent (69.5 percent up to 31 July 2016).
+Participants receive 50 percent of the funding in the form of a non-repayable grant.
+Participants receive an offer from the KfW Development Bank for a low-interest bank loan for the remaining share of 50 percent.
 Participants are not obliged to take advantage of this offer.

-In addition, with effect from 1 August 2016, upon passing the examination participants may apply to have 40 percent (25 percent up to 31 July 2016) of the loan to cover course and examination fees which is not yet due for repayment waived.
+In addition, upon passing the examination, participants may apply to have 50 percent of the loan to cover course and examination fees which is not yet due for repayment waived.

-Funding of up to half of the necessary costs and up to a maximum of 2,000 euros (1,534 euros up to 31 July 2016) can be granted towards the cost of materials for the Meister examination project.
-Here too, 40 percent of the funding is provided in the form of a grant.
-The KfW Development Bank offers a low-interest bank loan to cover the remaining 60 percent of the funding (funding for the Meister examination project was in the form of a loan without a grant up to 31 July 2016).
+Funding of up to half of the necessary costs and up to a maximum of 2,000 euros can be granted towards the cost of materials for the Meister examination project.
+Here too, 50 percent of the funding is provided in the form of a grant.
+The KfW Development Bank offers a low-interest bank loan to cover the remaining 50 percent of the funding.

 2. Special support for single parents

-Single parents with children under ten years of age or with children with disabilities living in their household are entitled to a lump sum childcare supplement of 130 euros irrespective of their income and assets.
+Single parents with children under 14 years of age or with children with disabilities living in their household are entitled to a lump sum childcare supplement of 150 euros irrespective of their income and assets.
 They receive this payment entirely in the form of a grant during the measure.
 This funding is provided irrespective of whether the training takes place on a full-time or part-time basis.